jakubklinger/HR-Analytics/README.md

 ## 🔍 Approach

-The analysis was performed in two steps:
+1. Join employee and salary data
-1. Round the average value of salary
+2. Calculate and round the average value of salary
-2. Group the results by the department name
+3. Group results by department name

 ## 💻 SQL Query
 ```sql